nathantetro/factcheck-api/README.md

 # ⚙ Flemish Factcheck API

-Flemish Factcheck API is a Python (Flask) RESTful web service.
+This project crawls Flemish factchecking sites (sites listed below), extracts all the relevant information and makes it available via a Python (Flask) RESTful API.